robinboncoeur/mygitblender/README.md

 * image_list.csv: **must be copied to the image folder for your figure, and edited**.

-They need to be copied to their respective final folders **(and edited)** for the script to work. *Note: A copy of the csv files will be copied to the scripts folder, but will not be read by the script.*
+They need to be copied to their respective final folders **(and edited)** for the script to work. *Note: A copy of the csv files will be copied to the scripts folder, but those .csv files in that scripts folder will not be read by the script.*

 This script has been designed and should work for the Victoria4, Dawn and Mariko figures, but has only been tested on the V4 figure so far.